janhwirai/fashion_classification/README.md

 # fashion_classification

-Neural network in Keras for image classification problem.
+Neural network in Keras for image classification problem

 Keras fashion MNIST dataset is used.